-As per data by WHO, an estimated 38.2 million children under the age of five years were overweight or obese in 2019, and more than 340 million children and adolescents aged 5-19 were overweight or obese in 2016 (1).
-Maintaining a healthy weight is crucial for children as it is for teens and adults.
+As per the data from WHO, approximately 38.2 million children under five years were overweight or obese in 2019, and more than 340 million children and teens between 5 and 19 years were overweight or obese in 2016 (1).
+It reflects the need for parents to take an active role in helping their children lose weight.

-Read on as we give you insight into some common weight loss mistakes you might be making and the effective ways to help your child lose weight.
+Read on as we tell you about the common weight loss mistakes and effective ways to help your child lose weight.

 Common Weight Loss Mistakes